 Day 4 : Glasgow – Scottish Highlands (1 Night)

-Kickstart your day with an introduction to Glasgow’s industrial past and modern revival that have given the city its characteristic gallus strut.
+Kickstart your day with an introduction to Glasgow’s industrial past and modern revival that has given the city its characteristic gallus strut.
 Channel your inner Highlander next, embarking on a journey north to the banks of Loch Lomond, where a cruise to Rob Roy’s cave could be on the cards should you choose to join this Optional Experience.
 Later, the breathtakingly beautiful scenery of Glencoe, 'Glen of Weeping', will stir all your emotions – not least as you remember the brave clansmen who fought relentlessly for their beliefs.
 Local shepherd Neil and his enthusiastic border collies are ready to welcome guests on their Highland sheep farm for an Optional Experience this afternoon.
 You can perfect your sheep-shearing skills before settling into your Highland hotel.

 Accommodation : Laggan

 Day 5 : Scottish Highlands – St. Andrews – Edinburgh (Airth) (2 Nights)

 Robert Burns once wrote of his beloved hills of the Highlands.
 Your scenic drive through its mystical landscapes will leave you similarly inspired as you venture to picturesque Pitlochry on the banks of the Tummel.
 There’s time to explore this salmon fishing centre on your own or join an Optional Experience to Blair Castle, home of the Duke of Atholl and Europe's last remaining private army.
 The fairways and greens of St. Andrews, the birthplace of golf, beckon and you’ll have an opportunity to snap a selfie against the backdrop of the famous 18th green.

 Day 6 : Edinburgh sightseeing and free time